Use this master muffin recipe to make any muffin you love! They’re basic, easy, delicious, and freezer friendly.

 - In a large bowl, whisk the flour, baking powder, baking soda, cinnamon, and salt together.
 Set aside.

 - In a large bowl using a handheld or stand mixer fitted with a paddle attachment, beat the butter on high speed until smooth and creamy, about 1 minute.
 Add the brown sugar and beat on high until creamed, about 2 full minutes.
 Scrape down the sides and bottom of the bowl as needed.
 Add the eggs, sour cream, and vanilla extract.
-Beat on medium speed for 1 minute, then turn up to high speed until the mixture is combined and creamy.
+Beat on medium speed for 1 minute, then turn up to high speed until the mixture is combined.
 Scrape down the sides and bottom of the bowl as needed.

 - Pour the dry ingredients into the wet ingredients and beat on low speed until just about combined.
 Add the milk and continue to beat on low until combined.
+Fold in add-ins.
+(See flavors/details in the notes below.)

 - Spoon the batter evenly into each cup or liner, filling each all the way to the top.
 Bake the muffins for 5 minutes at 425 then, keeping the muffins in the oven, reduce the oven temperature to 350°F (177°C).
 Bake for an additional 15-18 minutes or until a toothpick inserted in the center comes out clean.
 The total time these muffins take in the oven is about 22-23 minutes, give or take.
 Allow the muffins to cool for 5 minutes in the muffin pan, then transfer to a wire rack to continue cooling.